marcaube/simple-backup-cron/README.md

 $ crontab -e
 ```

-This would be a cron job to run do the backups every morning at 9:00
+This would be a cron job to do the backups every morning at 9:00

 ```bash
 0       9       *       *       *       sh ~/path/backup.sh >> ~/path/backup_errors.log